What is a Holistic view? - An MSK Therapy perspective.

 - Head carriage may then also sit further forward/anteriorly.

-The impact of shape change more than skin deep
+Tensegrity and shape change is more than skin deep

 The general symmetrical nature of the human body was discussed earlier, along with the three-dimensional nature of it.
 Unlike the obvious changes in the tensegrity model shape when an external force is applied, the human body is not hollow and contains lots of other structures.
 That said changes in symmetry can easily be noticeable in the human body, as per the pregnancy example or changes can be far more subtle.
 Logically, changes to tensile and compressive forces can affect the shape of structures within the body too and not just the exterior appearance.
 If one looks at the human body from a Biotensegrity perspective, then compressive and tensile forces can affect almost anything within the body.
 Tensile changes due to adaptions and or traumas could have a functional impact on organs, nerves, venous blood supply, arterial blood supply, lymphatics, hormones and virtually anything within the body.
 Arteries, veins, and lymphatics are similar to “rubber pipes”, and sandwiched between “layers” of muscle and fascia.
 Excessive tensile forces can undoubtedly impact the normal function of such vessels by in effect “squashing the pipe(s)” and altering the flow.
 The same can be said for nerves, though these are more like “electrical wires” and these too can be impacted by excessive forces.
 Many orthopaedic tests and neurological tests are designed to apply compressive or tensional forces to specific tissues or structures to aid with diagnosis.